 How do I form an LLC?

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, learn how to form an Georgia LLC by reading our step-by-step guide on filing the Articles of Organization.
+Once you know the LLC name is available, learn how to form a Georgia LLC.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.